 Edward A. Gilhuly is a director of Anitian DemandBase, ElasticPath Software, Exaro Energy III, MetricStream and Pantheon Systems.

-in France or abroad during the last five financial years
+Directorships and other roles held in companies or other types of organization in France or abroad during the last five financial years

 - Director of Legrand: - Member of the Commitments and CSR Committee (since 2018)